-As a Commonwealth authority, EFIC, its Board members and employees are governed and subject to various obligations under the Export Finance and Insurance Corporation Act 1991 (Cth) ("EFIC Act") and the Commonwealth Authorities and Companies Act 1997 (Cth) ("CAC Act").
-EFIC is required to produce for each financial year an Annual Report, which is tabled in the Federal Parliament.
+As a Commonwealth authority, Efic, its Board members and employees are governed and subject to various obligations under the Export Finance and Insurance Corporation Act 1991 ("Efic Act") and the Public Governance, and Accountability Act 2013 (PGPA Act).
+Efic is required to produce for each financial year an Annual Report, which is tabled in the Federal Parliament.

-As EFIC's mission is to help Australian exporters to overcome financial barriers, the level of Australian content in an export contract is an important factor in determining the amount of financial support that EFIC it is able to provide.
-Read a summary of EFIC’s Australian content guidelines.
+As Efic's mission is to help Australian exporters to overcome financial barriers, the level of Australian content in an export contract is an important factor in determining the amount of financial support that Efic is able to provide.
+Read a summary of Efic’s Australian content guidelines.